DD41105/system-configs/i3/README.md

-ttf-font-awesome - for the status bar icons python-requests - for the status bar modules python-netifaces - for the status bar modules
+ttf-font-awesome - for the status bar icons python-requests - for the status bar modules python-netifaces - for the status bar modules dbus - for Spotify module
+Spotify - for music

 In order for this to work:
 - Make sure that the i3 folder is in your ~/.config directory.